williamchau123/csc290_GroupProject/README.md

 Nirjari Gandhi-

 Jayvin Chang- I created the title screen and victory screen for MazeMan.
 Additionally, I helped integrate the game stage, title screen, and victory screen elements together and ensured that they were working as intended after integration.
-For the README file, I wrote up the "How to extend our game" section and provided a few examples of how to extend our game along with it.
+For the README file, I wrote up the "How to extend MazeMan" section and provided a few examples of how to extend MazeMan along with it.

 Jin Yoshizawa-I wrote all the docstrings in the project.
 To check the functionality of the game, I did multiple test plays to make sure everything is working properly.